Flax Engine screenshots and logo are included in Press Pack, Download (33MB).

 This continued until April 2015 when was made the decision to rewrite the whole engine into C++ with multiplatform support.

-On 1 of December 2016, the project was renamed to Flax.
+On 1st December 2016, the project was renamed to Flax.

-Flax goal is to deliver the best possible solutions for the game development.
+Flax goal is to deliver the best possible solutions for game development.